-Looming in the back of my shed is a large metal box that is bigger than a refrigerator and contains more drawers than our kitchen and bedroom combined.
+Looming in the back of my shed is a large metal box about the size of a refrigerator that contains more drawers than our kitchen and bedroom combined.

 It is my tool chest, a miracle of organization, yet whenever I go there, I can never find what I am looking for.